 What is the treatment like?

 The procedure involves the delivery of a special wavelength of laser energy deep below the skin to the level of the dermis, stimulating collagen and smoothing the skin’s surface.
-The skin is protected by a simultaneous cool spray called collagen.
+The skin is protected by a cooling spray of cryogen that occurs simulataneously with the laser pulses.
 The procedure is tolerated quite well and no downtime is required afterwards.
 Tanning must be avoided before and after the treatment.

 How many treatments are required?